 It’s easy to feel lonely in your 20’s and 30’s: having roommates begins to lose its appeal, and between work, taking care of yourself, and people coupling up like crazy, your network steadily begins to shrink.
 I am no stranger to this “I don’t have any friends,” feeling.
 When I moved back from NYC in 2012 I left behind a close-knit group of people who functioned as my second family.
 Even though I grew up near the Atlanta area, when I moved back I had only a handful of connections.
-Most of my friends from college live in other metropolitan cities – which is super fun for travel -but can make day-to-day living feel solitary.
+Most of my friends from college live in other metropolitan cities.
+This is super fun when traveling, but can make day-to-day living feel solitary.

 The good news is, if you put in the work, you will reap the reward.
-Below are some of the stories behind the female friendships I’ve fostered since moving back to Atlanta, and my tips for how to go about making friends in your 20s.
+Below are some of the stories behind the female friendships I’ve fostered since moving back to Atlanta, and my tips for how to make friends in your 20s.

 Lauren and Shelby

 Shelby and I met through a blog coaching client of mine who hired Shelby to take (amazing) photos for her website.
 After seeing the photos, I loved Shelby’s bright-light style and immediately booked a session with her.
-I was afraid our shoot would be awkward, but she was really easy to work with and I instantly warmed to her.
+Thankfully, she was really easy to work with and I instantly warmed to her.

 Shelby had just moved to the area from Wisconsin and was new in town and also looking for friends.
 At the end of the shoot, she was like, “We should go get coffee or drinks sometime,” and I said, “Sure!”
 And we set a date to hang and the rest is history!

 Over the years we’ve continued to make time to get together: whether it’s coffee, a quick drink, a Pure Barre class (which she got me into!) or taking our dogs to the dog park.
-Because I see her so often, she’s now one of the closest friends I've ever had.
+Because I see her so often, she’s now one of my nearest and dearest.

 Lauren and Monica

 Monica is the wife of Rich (my fiancee’s) “work husband,” Walter.
-Rich and Walter are borderline obsessed with one another (it’s actually super cute) and so I had the wonderful opportunity to meet Monica.
-Upon meeting, I found her delightful and fun, but since she’s a successful lawyer and new mom, I just assumed she would never have the time to take on a new friend.
+(Walter was also the officiant at our wedding!)
+Rich and Walter are borderline obsessed with one another (it’s actually super cute) and so I gained the wonderful opportunity to meet Monica.
+Upon meeting, I found her delightful and fun, but since she’s a successful lawyer and new mom, I simply assumed she would never have the time to take on a new friend.

 Then, out of the blue, Monica reaches to Rich (via Walter) for my email and writes asking if I’d like to go get my nails done together and she provided a date, time, and location.

-Like no brainer, I just had to say yes and show up to the place.
+All I had to do is say yes and show up to the place.
 How awesome, right?
 Now, we hang out every few weeks and my life is better for the warmth and advice Monica provides me from everything to wedding planning to my career.

 Tip #2: Don’t be afraid to make the first move.

 Yes, there’s always the chance you get rejected.
-A lot of times, I think because it’s a friendship I think people are a bit more afraid of the sting.
+I think because it’s a friendship, people are a bit more afraid of the sting.
 (Or, at least this was the case for me.)
 But think about it – what do you have to lose?
 40 minutes of your time at a coffee shop?
 Or if they say no, and they have “no time,” or “aren’t looking for friends,” then move on.

 They probably aren’t the type of person who can successfully water a friendship plant anyway.